If you think the Stonewall Riots was the only protest in New York City over police harassment in the gay community think again.

 In 1970 after the first Christopher Street Day (PRIDE), gay residents in New York’s Greenwich Village began to notice increased police harassment, particularly during the last three weeks of August.
 In one week alone, over three hundred gay men and lesbians had been arrested in the Times Square area.
 The Gay Liberation Front’s newsletter Come Out! reported that one young man was looking at a display window when a police officer came up to him and asked, Were you ever arrested?”
 “No,” the young man replied.
 The officer said, “There’s always a first time,” and hauled him away.
 Women were also being harassed, which was a new development.

-Local activists had had enough, so on Saturday August 29, 1970, the Gay Liberation Front, the Gay Activists’ Alliance, Radical Lesbians and other women’s groups organized a demonstration that night.
-About 250 people showing up at 8th Avenue and West 42nd Street near Times Square, and marched down 7th Avenue to Sheridan Square in Greenwich Village.
+Local activists had had enough, so on Saturday August 29, 1970, the Gay Liberation Front, the Gay Activists’ Alliance, Radical Lesbians and other women’s groups organized a demonstration.
+About 250 people showed up at 8th Avenue and West 42nd Street near Times Square, and marched down 7th.
+Avenue to Sheridan Square in Greenwich Village.

 This action has since been known as “The Forgotten Riot.”
 The demonstration broke up around midnight, but the frustrations were still there.
 Some went on to march around the Women’s House of Detention at Greenwich Avenue and 6th Avenue.
-Police arrived to break it up, and the crowd ran toward Christopher Street.
-The crowd arrived at Sheridan Square just in time to witness the police raiding a bar called the Haven.
-As a mass of people gathered in front of the Haven, the police called for reinforcements.
+New York City Police arrived to break it up, and the crowd ran toward Christopher Street.
+The crowd arrived just in time to witness the police raiding a bar called The Haven.
+As a mass of demonstrators gathered in front of the barand the police called for reinforcements.
 A police bus arrived, and it was met with a shower of bottles.
-A running battle ensued over the next two hours, as crowds set trash cans on fire, looted a record shop and overturned at least one car.
+A running battle ensued over the next two hours, as crowds set trash cans on fire and overturned at least one car.
 Eight were injured and approximately fifteen people were arrested.

 The next day, the GLF and GAA held a news conference at the gay-friendly Episcopal Church of the Holy Apostles, charging the police with harassment.
 They also denounced police inaction against a series of gay bashings and anti-gay harassment in the neighborhood.
 A police spokesman denied that there were any increased actions against the gay community, but refused further comment.